 Nutritionism is a term used to describe the reductionist approach to nutrition.
 Nutritionism is when we forget we are eating food.
 How on earth could we be forgetting we are eating food?!
-As bizarre as it seems, nutritionism is very much so prevalent in the western culture and could be the root of a lot public health issues.
+As bizarre as it seems, nutritionism is very much so prevalent in western culture and could be the root of a lot of public health issues.

 Nutritionism defines food as the sum of its nutrients.
 When you eat an apple, you aren’t eating an apple.
 You are eating fibre, vitamin A, phytonutrients and fructose.
 This obsession with defining food solely by their nutrient content is the essence of nutritionism.
 It is the removal of the context in which nutrients are consumed and can lead to a rather unhealthy and entirely distorted relationship with food.

 In the past decades, nutrition science has seen many advances.
 What really rocked the nutrition world, was the discovery of vitamins, minerals and their deficiencies.
 And so, the focal point of western nutrition was born!
 From this point on, dietitian’s practice, the Australian Dietary Guidelines and food policy were shaped by the aim to prevent micronutrient deficiency.

 Nutrition and the food industry are intimately related.
 Naturally, revelations in the nutrition world, mean changes for the food industry.
 In response to the ground-breaking discovery of vitamins and minerals, the food industry began reformulating food to contain higher nutrient content, aiming to prevent deficiency.
 For example, in order to prevent thiamine deficiency, it is mandatory to fortify bread.